refstudio/refstudio/python/README.md

 `Update` updates a Reference's metadata in project storage.
 It is called when a user updates details about a Reference.

-It takes an input argument of `--data` which is a dictionary containing a key for `source_filename` and `patch`. `source_filename` acts as the unique ID for the Reference to update and `patch` is a dictionary containing the corresponding fields and values to be used for the update.
+Its input argument has a key for `source_filename` and `patch`. `source_filename` acts as the unique ID for the Reference to update and `patch` is a dictionary containing the corresponding fields and values to be used for the update.

 To run `update`: